DomainGroupOSS/react-media-query-hoc/README.md

 to get it's actual dimensions and render again if it causes different query results.
 This means there should be no React server/client mismatch warning in your console and you can safely use hydrate.
 As a result of above, if you are server side rendering and using `ReactDOM.hydrate` you must supply `MediaQueryProvider` a `values` prop.

+## Browser Support

+The oldest browser we support is IE11, if you want to support even older browsers please make sure you are using a polyfill for [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) such as [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/).

 ## Testing Components

 Because the media queries and context are abstracted out you can easily test components with or without the `withMedia` HOC, just ensure you export your component base without the HOC as well, eg: